Table of Contents

-The WordPress SEO plugin by Yoast is on most lists of ‘must-have’ WordPress plugins.
-As much as is written about, the extensive set of options it provides can seem intimidating, especially to newer users.
+Yoast SEO is on most lists of ‘must-have’ WordPress plugins.
+But the extensive set of options it provides can seem intimidating, especially to newer users.

-Yoast has a fair amount of commenting and explanatory text throughout the plugin screens so I won’t duplicate anything he’s saying there, but just try and clarify the less obvious parts.
+Yoast has a fair amount of commentary and explanatory text throughout the plugin screens so I won’t duplicate anything he’s saying there, but I’ll try and clarify the less obvious parts.

 SEO > Dashboard